 - Drift – one platform to generate more sales with basically zero ongoing effort.
 Yes, it’s an A.I. tool.

-- Setka – My #1 recommended content writing and editing tool.
-Setka allows you to create & design attractive with ease to scale your business.
+- MarketMuse – My #1 recommended content writing and editing tool.
+MarketMuse allows you to create & analyze marketing content with ease to scale your business.

 Each tool has its own use.
 Try using a few of them, and you’ll notice the difference right away.

-The next step is what an entrepreneur should do – work smart, hustle hard.
+The next step is what an entrepreneur should do – work, smart, and hustle hard.

 Don’t forget as long as you’re working in a discipline, productivity will follow.
 It’s not at all complex.
 There are a million strategies for this and that, but discipline is scarce in most people.
 Which is something no strategy can help with.

 You need a strong motive, a goal that keeps your willpower strong.
 Everyday.